httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In contrast, the `Location` header field does not affect `Digest` because it is not representation metadata.

-## Digest and PATCH

-In PATCH requests, the representation digest MUST be computed on the patch document because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?PATCH=RFC5789}}).
+For example, in PATCH requests, the representation digest will be computed on the patch document because the representation metadata refers to the patch document and not to the target resource (see Section 2 of {{?PATCH=RFC5789}}).

-In PATCH responses, the representation digest MUST be computed on the selected representation of the patched resource.
+In responses, instead, the representation digest will be computed on the selected representation of the patched resource.

-`Digest` usage with PATCH is thus very similar to POST, but with the resource's own semantic partly implied by the method and by the patch document.

 ## Digest and Content-Location in Responses {#digest-and-content-location}